alexdlaird/pyngrok/docs/index.rst

 This is accomplished by passing them as ``kwargs`` to :func:`~pyngrok.ngrok.connect`, then they will be used as properties for the tunnel when it is created.

-Here is an example that opens a tunnel with subdomain ``foo, requires basic authentication for requests, and defines a circuit breaker.
+Here is an example that opens a tunnel with subdomain ``foo``, requires basic authentication for requests, and defines a circuit breaker.

 .. code-block:: python